dfjdejulio/karaf-whoami/README.md

 the ones Karaf doesn't have a direct understanding of, like Kerberos principals -- and adds a column to the table so you can see the class of each principal.

+Note: I'm currently working on submitting a pull request upstream so this functionality is built into Karaf in the future.
+If it's accepted, this project will become pointless.